For Patients

 We are well-trained and equipped to prevent excessive doses.
 Additionally, we work according to the ALARA principle: As Low As Reasonably Achievable.

 Annual radiation doses higher than 100 mSv are harmful.
-But you should know that:
+But you should know that:- A normal X-Ray examination is usually lower than 2 mSv

-• A CT scan of the abdomen belly delivers 5-10 mSv (sometimes slightly more)
+- A CT scan of the abdomen belly delivers 5-10 mSv (sometimes slightly more)